rallytime/version-check/README.md

 A simple tool to search [Salt](https://github.com/saltstack/salt) branches and tags for pull requests.

-This tool outputs the list of branches and/or tags that the provided pull request or git commit is found in.
+This tool takes a pull request number and outputs the list of branches and/or tags it is included in.

-A git fetch is performed at the beginning of the main Python function.
-This provides the most up-to-date search results for the given pull request or commit sha.
+**Note:** A git fetch is performed at the beginning of the main Python function.
+This provides the most up-to-date search results for the query.

 ## Installation

 The following steps will walk you through building the Docker image needed to use this tool.

-These step assume Docker is already installed.
+These steps assume Docker is already installed.
 If you haven't previously installed Docker, follow these [installation instructions](https://docs.docker.com/engine/installation/).

-1. First, clone this repo.
+First, clone this repo.
 Then, change directories to the new clone:
 ```
 $ git clone https://github.com/rallytime/version-check.git
 $ cd version-check/
 ```
-1. Next, build the Docker container:
+Next, build the Docker container:
 ```
 $ docker build -t version_check .
 ```

-You should now be ready to use version_check to find branches and tags that your pull request is contained in.
+You should now be ready to use `version_check` to identify the branches and tags that your pull request is contained in.

 ## Usage

-The Docker build above copies `version_check.py` into the image and sets an `entrypoint` to run the file with Python.
+The `docker build` step above copies `version_check.py` into the image and sets an `entrypoint` to run the file with `Python`.
 That way, you can provide the script arguments for the tool directly to the container:
 ```
 $ docker run --rm -it version_check -h
 ```

 ### Options

-The version_check tool allows you to provide a pull request number or a commit hash (but not both).
+`version_check` allows you to provide a pull request number or a commit hash (but not both) to query Salt branches and releases.

 PR Example:
 ```